dgrisham/dgrisham.github.io/class_exercises/ruby/2-classes/index.md

 ### Compare to Java

 In Java, the default visibility of a class variable is to the package the class is a part of.
-You can also declare them as `public`.
+You can also declare class vars as `public`.
 Because of these two points, Java is *not* strictly encapsulated.

 Best practice in Java is to make instance variables private.
-We can see why if we consider the public attributes of a class as an API (**A**pplication **P**rogramming **I**nterface) that outside programs will interface with.
+We can see why if we consider the public attributes of a class as an API (**A**pplication **P**rogramming **I**nterface) that outside programs will interact with.
 For example, we probably want to write the class in a way that makes it easy to update in the future without causing the calling code to fail.

 Given this perspective, it might start to make sense why we use getters and setters.
-If the calling code had direct access to a class variable, then updates to the class may break the calling code in certain ways; getters and setters can act as mediators here.
+If the calling code interact with a class variable directly, then updates to the class may break the calling code in certain ways; getters and setters can act as mediators here.
 In particular:

 -   A setter should accept some input from the user and update the class in a controlled way.
 This allows the class implementor to ensure that all input